High-Performance Computing (Oscar)

 Access and User Accounts - User accounts are controlled via central authentication and directories on HPC are only deleted on the request of the user, PI, or departmental chair.

 - Home Directories: All HPC accounts have a 20GB home directory.
 All home directories are backed up on a nightly basis.
 Requests for data restores can be made by contacting firstname.lastname@example.org.

 - Scratch Disk: CCV maintains a scratch pool shared by all HPC users.
 This storage is intended for temporary files.
 It is not backed up and old files are purged regularly.

 - RDATA: All HPC environments have access to RDATA GPFS disk storage.
-All faculty have a base allocation of 1TB without charge (across any combination of CIS/CCV storage platforms), as well as grant allocated storage and purchased storage as described at CCV Rates.
+All faculty have a base allocation of 1TB without charge (across any combination of OIT/CCV storage platforms), as well as grant allocated storage and purchased storage as described at CCV Rates.
 RDATA storage is backed up nightly.

 Nondisruptive Maintenance (may occur at any time, no notification provided) - nondisruptive work, including software changes, maintenance and testing

 Monthly Scheduled Maintenance (first Tuesday of the month, 8:00 am - 12:00 noon, no notification provided) - no downtime expected, but there may be limited degradation of performance